Shaftesbury Tree Group

 Four Scheduled Monuments must be exempt from tree planting for archaeological protection.
 There are some spaces and places that do not need additional trees.
 And there are places for specific discussion.
 In Allotments trees may not be wanted.
 Fruit trees, if desired can be planted in subsequent years.
 The cricket ground has not yet been visited or discussed.

-Year One: Planting will take place from November 2020 to March 2021 during suitable weather.
+Planting will take place from November 2020 to March 2021 during suitable weather.

 Trees will need to be ordered early, since national demand for trees will be immense.